 Direct Hits

-We got quite a bit of traffic through direct hits this month as well.
-We had 175 users come to us directly during our tenth month.
-I think this is because we are slowly but surely increasing our subscribers (I think the pop-up, although annoying, has helped!) and people are remembering our name.
-That’s what I’m going to tell myself anyway.
+We also received decent traffic through direct hits this month, with 175 users visiting us directly.
+I think this is because we are slowly but surely increasing our subscribers (I think the pop-up, although annoying, has helped!), and people are remembering our name.

 Social Media